formsandflows/PACo/Canvas components/PACo_CommandBar_B.md

 # PACo_CommandBar_B

+>  [!WARNING]
+> This is page contains pre-release information is can be not up-to-date yet.
+The documention of the latest version is in the archive folder.

-This documentation page is related to version: 3.2.0
+This documentation page is related to version: 3.3.0

 Related video page: https://www.formsandflows.nl/paco/videos/paco_commandbar_b/